Rhinostone/gina/framework/v0.3.15-alpha.4/core/plugins/lib/security-headers/hide-powered-by/README.md

 ## Why

-gina emits `X-Powered-By: Gina/<version>` on every response by default (framework code at `core/server.js:2425`, plus a config-driven entry under `env.json > response.header`).
+gina emits `X-Powered-By: Gina/<version>` on every response by default — `core/server.js:2425` on the Express engine, and the `_setPoweredByHeader()` helper at `core/server.isaac.js:572-577` on the Isaac engine.
 The header reveals the framework identity AND the version to anyone inspecting the response — useful intel for attackers scanning for known-vulnerable stacks.

 Removing the header costs zero bytes (the response is smaller) and reduces the attacker's reconnaissance surface by one fact: they no